jcommaret/tgv/README.md

 ## Deployment

-- In package.json, change the homepage path to your repository name
+1. In `package.json`, change the homepage path to your repository name
-- Open a terminal in the project folder
+2. Open a terminal in the project folder
-- Run `npm run deploy` to deploy the project on GitHub Pages
+3. Run `npm run deploy` to deploy the project on GitHub Pages

-That's it!

-## Folder structure
+## Folder Structure

 - 404.html
 - src